balena/radixdb/README.md

     $ ./radixdbdump f.radixdb

-`radixdbdump` reverses the operation performed by `radixdbdump`, printing back the same input passed to `radixdbmk`.
+`radixdbdump` reverses the operation performed by `radixdbmk`.
 The order of the database records is preserved.

 Have fun!